 GemArts Riverside Ragas concert series matches an exceptional performance programme with informative pre concert talks, in conversations or masterclasses for those who want to learn more about Indian music.

-East by North East is a Youth Music funded project led by GemArts and working in partnership with the Sage Gateshead, CHAT Trust, North Benwell Youth Project, Excelsior Academy, Linhope PRU, Life Transformation Church and West Walker Family Centre.
-Since 2013 this project has offered music making opportunities for more than 130 young people in Newcastle each week.
+East by North East is a Youth Music funded project led by GemArts, working in partnership with the Sage Gateshead, CHAT Trust, North Benwell Youth Project, Excelsior Academy, Benfield School, Life Transformation Church and Gateshead Council's Resettlement Team.
+Established in 2013, this project has gone from strength to strength and now offers music making opportunities for more than 170 young people across Newcastle and Gateshead each week.